 The smallest unit of data inside a computer is called a bit.
 This represents either a 1 or a 0.
 It corresponds to a micro switch inside the CPU or RAM or an SSD drive.

 This is shown in figure 1 – here if the switch is OPEN, it means a 0, if it is CLOSED, it means a 1.
 All this means is that if it is closed, electricity can flow through the switch.

-Inside the computer there are millions of switches that are constantly opening and closing, as they store different numbers, or do different calculations.
+Inside the computer there are billions of switches that are constantly opening and closing, as they store different numbers, or do different calculations.